zarf-dev/proposals/6-manifest-preview-capability/README.md

 proposal will be implemented, this is the place to discuss that.
 -->

-The zarf.yaml in this command will be printed to stdout.
+This command should print the zarf.yaml to stdout

 ### Test Plan